boazsegev/iodine/README.md

 Yes, please, here are some thoughts:

 * I'm really not good at writing automated tests and benchmarks, any help would be appreciated.
-I keep testing manually and it sucks (and it's mistake prone).
+I keep testing manually and that's less then ideal (and it's mistake prone).

-* If we can write a Java wrapper for the C libraries, it would be nice... but it could be as big a project as the whole gem, as a lot of optimizations are implemented within the bridge between these two languages.
+* If we can write a Java wrapper for [the C libraries](https://github.com/boazsegev/c-server-tools), it would be nice... but it could be as big a project as the whole gem, as a lot of minor details are implemented within the bridge between these two languages.

 * Bug reports and pull requests are welcome on GitHub at https://github.com/boazsegev/iodine.